Skip to main content

 The spearing season begins on the second Saturday in February and lasts for 16 days or until any of the sex-specific harvest caps for that fishery have been reached.
 The 2024 sturgeon spearing season will open on Feb.
 10 at 7 a.m. and close on Feb.
 25 unless one of the harvest caps is reached earlier.

-Spearers can fish from 7 a.m.-1 p.m. each day the fishery is open and is required to register their fish at a DNR-operated registration station by 2 p.m. of the same day the fish is harvested.
+Spearers can fish from 7 a.m. to 1 p.m. each day the fishery is open and is required to register their fish at a DNR-operated registration station by 2 p.m. on the same day the fish is harvested.
 Length, weight, sex and tagging information are collected from each registered fish, which is used to determine season length.

 2024 Winnebago System Sturgeon Spearing Regulations